tungstenfabric/tf-jenkins/setup/doc/Deploy_Ceph_and_Openstack.md

 2. Use script *openstack_create_flavors.sh* for creating openstack flavors

-3. Use commands from file *openstack_create_infra_instances.sh* for creating infra instances and for setup second volumes inside the tf-mirrors and tf-nexus instances.
+3. Use commands from file *openstack_create_infra_instances.sh* for creating infra instances and for setup second volumes inside the tf-mirrors and nexus instances.

 4. Use commands from file *openstack_set_quotas.sh* for managing tenant quotes.